grayaii/ec2-browser/README.md

 	AWS_SECRET_KEY=WXY123
 	SSH_CMD=C:\Utilities\Mobatek\MobaXterm\MobaXterm.exe -newtab "ssh %NAME%@%DNS_NAME% -p 22 -i %SSH_FILE%"

-**Note:** I use 4 backslashes in my SSH_FILE entry because that is what [MobaXterm](http://mobaxterm.mobatek.net/), the free tool that I use to connect my ec2 machines.
+**Note:** I use 4 backslashes in my SSH_FILE entry because that is what [MobaXterm](http://mobaxterm.mobatek.net/) wants, the free tool that I use to connect my ec2 machines.
 I used putty or kitty before, but I like MobaXterm.